Gov’t to build three integrated service hubs in Region Six - Guyana Chronicle

 — President Ali says new facilities will transform citizen access, strengthen accountability

-Speaking during a live press conference as part of his two-day outreach to the region and flanked by Cabinet ministers, parliamentarians and local officials, President Ali said the hubs will fundamentally reshape how citizens engage with government, driving a higher standard of accountability, transparency and service efficiency.
+Speaking during a hybrid-style press conference on the lawns of the Albion Estate to wrap up his two-day outreach to the region and while flanked by Cabinet ministers, parliamentarians and local officials, President Ali said the hubs will fundamentally reshape how citizens engage with government, driving a higher standard of accountability, transparency and service efficiency.

 President Ali reiterated his administration’s pledge to create a “people-centred, citizen-centred approach to development and problem-solving.”